hurenkam/ezkvm/README.md

 ## Running ezkvm ##

-The ezkvm application will look for config files in /etc/ezkvm, some example files can be found in the repository:
+The ezkvm application will look for config files in /etc/ezkvm, some example files can be found in the repository, see above in the config section.

-- wakiza.yaml: This is a config file for my windows 11 vm, which uses gpu passthrough & looking-glass
-- gyndine.yaml: This is a config file for my linux (suse tumbleweed) vm, which uses virgl-gpu

 The application will also expect some files in /usr/share/ezkvm: